A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Application to cytokine stimulation data

-Some factors identified by this process captured patterns of cytokine response that are relatively consistent across cell types -- both in terms of the groups of cytokines involved, and the enriched GO processes of the driving genes.
-These are summarized in Table \ref{table:2}.
-For example, the cytokines IL-12 p70, IL-18, IFN-$\gamma$, IL-15 and IL-33 (group (2) in Sec.~\ref{neutrophils}) were identified by a factor in all cell types except for dendritic cells and natural killer (NK) cells, where this pattern could still exist but be undetected due to insufficient number of cells.
-Genes driving this particular pattern are also highly similar among cell types, and enriched for GO immune-related processes, including ``response to interferon-beta'', ``response to interferon-gamma'' and ``antigen processing and presentation''.
-Consistent with this observation, previous studies have shown that those cytokines induce the production of interferons \citep{wojno2019immunobiology, jabri201515, dinarello2018overview} which are responsible for the regulation and activation of the immune system.
+Some of the factors captured patterns of cytokine response that were relatively consistent across cell types, both in terms of the types of cytokines involved and the enriched GO gene sets.
+These shared factors are listed in Supplementary Table \ref{table:go-shared}.
+For example, the cytokines IL-12 p70, IL-18, IFN-$\gamma$, IL-15 and IL-33 --- the second subset we mentioned earlier (Section \ref{sec:neutrophils}) --- were identified in a factor in most cell types (except for dendritic cells and NK cells, where such a factor could still exist but may be undetected due to insufficient number of cells).
+The driving genes for these factors were enriched for immune-related GO terms such as response to interferon-beta, response to interferon-gamma, and antigen processing and presentation.
+Consistent with this observation, previous studies have shown that these cytokines induce the production of interferons \citep{wojno2019immunobiology, jabri201515, dinarello2018overview} which are responsible for the regulation and activation of the immune system.
 For example, it has been shown that IL-18, initially named as ``IFN-$\gamma$ inducing factor'', can induce the production of IFN-$\gamma$ by Th1 cells \citep{okamura1995cloning}.
 Furthermore, IL-12 p40 deficient mice, which lack both IL-12 p40 and IL-12 p70, are unable to control bacterial growth due to the absence of IFN-$\gamma$ production from splenocyte \citep{cooper1997interleukin}.
 In addition, combination of IL-12 and IL-18 induce IFN-$\gamma$ production from B cells in vitro \citep{yoshimoto1997interleukin}.